PhilLockett/Tartan/README.md

   * Tartan is a Maven project that uses JavaFX.
   * Tartan is structured as an MVC project (FXML being the Video component).
+  * The Model is implemented as a basic (non thread safe) Singleton.
   * Multi stage initialization minimizes the need for null checks.
   * Data persistence is provided by the Serializable DataStore object.
   * The GUI is implemented in FXML using SceneBuilder.